Anu-Ra-g/DataAffinity/README.md

 After cloning the repo in your local system, perform these steps of commands:-

+1. Run `cd Assignment1` to change into the directory.
-1. Run `pip install -r requirements.txt` to install the required modules
+2. Run `pip install -r requirements.txt` to install the required modules
-2. Run `python main.py` in your terminal
+3. Run `python main.py` in your terminal
-3. A prompt will appear, asking you to enter your address.
+4. A prompt will appear, asking you to enter your address.

-The prompt runs in a loop.
+The prompt runs in an enless loop.
 So you can enter as many addresses as you like and to quit the loop enter "Quit" or "quit"

 ## Assignment 2